mikemcevoyiom/codex/README.md

 location the next time it runs.

 After launching the script, choose a folder containing your videos.
-Two buttons are available and each operation will be applied to every video in the selected
+Two buttons represented by images found in the `images` directory are available and each operation will be applied to every video in the selected folder:
-folder:

 * **Convert to HEVC** – converts the currently selected file to HEVC if it is not already encoded in HEVC or AV1.